hummingbot/hummingbot-site/docs/academy-content/posts/using-dydx-v4-with-hummingbot/index.md

 After setting your config:

 1. Scroll down and click **Upload** to save your configuration to the BackendAPI.
-2. Note: Since dYdX doesn't provide a candles feed, backtesting for this strategy isn’t supported.
+2. Note: Since dYdX doesn't provide a candles feed, backtesting for this strategy isn't supported.
 If you're using a strategy that requires candle data, you'll need to configure a different exchange for your candles feed.

 Once uploaded, navigate to the **Deploy V2** page to launch your bot.